jmdeboer-surfsara/xcloud-performance/README.md

 Start jmeter: /opt/apache-jmeter-*/bin/jmeter.sh

-Open the file /vagrant/xcloud-performance.jmx.
+Open the file /vagrant/data/xcloud-performance.jmx.
 Now you can run the tests in the GUI.
 Changes can be committed to git on the Vagrant host.

-### Running playbooks with `vagrant provision`
+### Provisioning the VM

-You can also run the playbook directly, which is handy if you want to run certain tags only:
+You can use `vagrant provision`, or you can also run the playbook directly with `ansible-playbook provision.yml`, which is handy if you want to run certain tags only.

-In the project directory:
-`ansible-playbook provision.yml`

 ## Adding new versions